- Risk-based management approach, also in operations

 Sika employs a risk-based management approach for its own operations, the supply chain, and the products it sells and distributes.
 Major operations are regularly screened by experts according to a loss prevention methodology, with frequent support from our insuring partners.
 Results are translated into improvement plans in consultation with management.
 This results in an overall low loss rate due to events such as major supply disruptions and ensures that customers receive their goods from Sika on time.

 The Financial Stability Board Task Force on Climate-related Financial Disclosures (TCFD) has developed voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.
-In 2019, Sika started to address the recommendations, and to integrate them into the reporting structure.
+In 2020, Sika evaluated the potential risks and opportunities of climate change impact including its upstream and downstream value chain.
+Sika has performed a high-level assessment of physical and transitional exposures.